How to Keep Rodents out of the Garden

 - Plants disappearing overnight: New plantings, seedlings, and sprouts often disappear overnight without a trace.
 Some appear to be tugged under the ground from below.
 Deer and rabbits chew plants from above, often tugging them out of the earth and leaving roots behind.
 Rats, mice and gophers disturb plants from below, often pulling at the roots or gnawing at them from below.

 - Tunnels in the ground: Rats, mice, gophers and other rodents often carve tunnels in the ground, connected by small entrance and exit holes.
-Gophers leave a larger, more visible mount of soil than rats and mice.
+Gophers leave a larger, more visible mound of soil than rats and mice.
 These tunnels are the rodents’ superhighways and allow rodents to destroy plants simply by passing through the ground.

 - Mounds: Gophers and rats create mounds of soil to mark the entrance to their burrows.